The 50 best Christmas gift ideas 2023

 Sold by Amazon

 The Polaroid Now+ is an upgraded version of traditional Polaroid cameras.
-The Bluetooth-connected app lets users tweak settings, such as double exposure, light painting and noise trigger, and the bonus five filter lenses allow for creative shots.
+The Bluetooth-connected app lets users tweak settings, such as double exposure, light painting and noise trigger.
+The bonus five filter lenses allow creative shots.

 Fujifilm, Instax Mini 12 Instant Camera